bassmanitram/actions-for-nautilus/README.md

   *Default* - all mimetypes

-* `filetypes` - OPTIONAL - the general filetypes of the selected files for which this item is to be displayed (or for which the item is not to be displayed)
+* `filetypes` - OPTIONAL - the general filetypes of the selected files for which this action is to be displayed (or for which the action is not to be displayed)

   The value should be a JSON list of strings each one of which should have one of the following values: